melissarogalski/Art-of-Gandhara/pages/Missionmuseums.md

 Thirdly, the museum aimed to include objects that highlighted the positive aspects of diverse cultures.
 They collected items that they considered valuable from a European perspective while marginalising those they disagreed with.
 These objects mainly comprised of craftsmanship, including archaeological artefacts showcasing the rich history of various cultures, as well as paintings, silk, wood carvings, and specimens from nature.

 As the collection continued to grow over time, the museum in Dorsten was tragically destroyed during the Second World War, prompting the relocation of the objects.
 Then, a new facility was constructed in Werl, which opened its doors in 1962, allowing the collection to expand further.
 In 1986, it received a substantial addition in the form of a collection from Franciscan collectors in the Netherlands, comprising approximately 3,000 objects from diverse regions and cultures.
+(Reinking, 1987, p.
+1-12.)

 ## Franciscans missionaries in Dorsten
 Several individuals played pivotal roles as primary contributors to the early collection, with missionaries making significant contributions in subsequent years.
 While private purchases had been made before 1913, a notable early contribution came from Pater Romuald Uhrich, who brought the first objects from Egypt to the museum in 1913.
 This initial collection was later expanded through the private collection of Dr. von Hebentanz.